openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

     Cartridge Image                             Deployment Artifact

-The broker will manage which deployed artifact (DA) a gear is using, and instruct the nodes to scale up, scale down, or "replace" the running version of a gear.
-We would no longer make changes inside a gear as a result of user operations.
+In V2 scalable applications, haproxy gears were responsible for distributing repository content to the gears in the application.
+In contrast, for Docker-based applications, the broker will manage which deployed artifact (DA) a gear is using.
+An auto scaling subsystem would make requests to the broker to scale up or down.

 Plugin cartridges are TBD, but they may be injected during the prepare step or bind mounted into the gear after launch.